Probing Multimodal LLMs as World Models for Driving: EXPERIMENTAL STUDY

 \section{EXPERIMENTAL STUDY}

-In this section, we showcase the performance of SOTA MLLMs as world models in the key scenarios presented by \METHOD{}, lining up with the categories presented in Figure \ref{fig:components-of-world-model}.
-We used the paradigm explained in Section~\ref{sec:setup} to experiment with the abilities of MLLMs as world models for driving, specifically, we test their abilities to determine ego-car motion: is the car proceeding forward or backward? is it accelerating or decelerating? is it turning left or right?
+\textbf{Methodology.} We used the paradigm explained in Section~\ref{sec:setup} to test SOTA MLLMs' abilities to determine ego-car motion: (1) is the car proceeding forward or backward?
+(2) is it accelerating or decelerating?
+(3) is it turning left or right?
 All in a categorical manner.
-Then, we evaluate the reasoning capabilities of other factors in the street to determine whether it detects a speeding car (is there a speeding car?) or heavy traffic (is there heavy traffic?).
-Additionally, we test the decision-making of MLLMS based on an open-set (or even weird) environment such as providing images with the sudden appearance of an animal or static object and even a plane landing (can the ego-car keep moving in the same lane?).
-We finally can test the capabilities of MLLMs to pick the best trajectory in navigating around obstacles while trying to remain in the lane (which trajectory is the best to follow?).
-In Table \ref{tab:accuracy}, we showcase how Claude3, GPT-4V, LLaVA-1.6, InstructBLIP, and MiniGPT4-v2 perform in these cases.
-In what follows, we discuss the experimental setup utilized to obtain these results, the evaluation process, and the nature of the models' responses to each of the categories, exploring biases that may have led to the failures in the predictions.
+Then, we evaluate their reasoning capabilities on other factors in the street to determine whether it detects a speeding car; (4) is there a speeding car?, or heavy traffic; (5) is there heavy traffic?
+Additionally, we test the decision-making of MLLMs based on an open-set (or even weird) environment by generating open-set scenes by \METHOD{}, such as providing images with the sudden appearance of an animal or static object and even a plane landing: (6) can the ego-car keep moving in the same lane?.
+We finally can test the capabilities of MLLMs to pick the best trajectory in navigating around obstacles while trying to remain in the lane: (7) which trajectory is the best to follow?

-\textbf{Representing a video scene. } We aimed to provide video input generated from \METHOD{} to the models to replicate the camera view in real-world driving scenarios.
-We provide varied levels of video information, enabling evaluation of temporal reasoning.
-This setup is showcased in Figure~\ref{fig:vid-setup}.
-Using the simulated video data, we create a grid~\cite{fusseldieb2023readvids} of video frames where each frame is half a second apart.
+\textbf{Representing a video scene. } We aimed to provide video input to the models to replicate the camera view in real-world driving scenarios.
+From video input, we create a grid~\cite{fusseldieb2023readvids} of video frames where each frame is half a second apart, and of resolution $399 \times 224$.
 We test a varied number of frames: three, six, and nine.
-This format of input was utilized to avoid concerns with models parsing the images in multi-query approaches and avoiding context length limits while providing a high number of frames.
+The total grid resolution is $1259 \times 244$/$599$/$712$ for grids of three, six, and nine frames respectively, including all frames and white spaces to split them.
+This format was utilized to avoid concerns with models parsing the images in multi-query approaches and avoiding context length limits while providing a high number of frames.
+This setup is showcased in Fig.~\ref{fig:vid-setup}.